Fall into October with Enchanting Books

 When I was offered an advanced reader copy of this novel (publication date October 6, 2020), I balked.
 I assumed the fantasy subject matter was not my cup of tea.
 But that’s what happens with books.
 They give us a glimpse into worlds we know nothing about – and may find interesting.

 Alice Hoffman, the award-winning and beloved author of thirty books, captivated me with her beautiful words and scenes.
 The story held me tight, and I couldn’t let go.

-In the late 1600’s, Maria Owens travelled from England to Massachusetts to New York.
+In the late 1600s, Maria Owens traveled from England to Massachusetts to New York.
 Criticized for her independence, thirst for knowledge, and healing remedies, Maria is accused of witchcraft in Salem, MA.
-In a time when single mothers and intelligent women were dismissed, Maria confronts love, and a strained relationship with her troubled daughter, head on.
+In a time when single mothers and intelligent women were dismissed, Maria confronts love, and a strained relationship with her troubled daughter, head-on.

 For some readers, the book may be a little heavy on magic and spells and herbal concoctions.
 I’m not sure I’m completely sold on this type of historical fiction, but I enjoyed Maria’s philosophy.
 What you give to the world – both good and bad – comes back to you.